Leo Messi’s contract with Barça ends today after more than 17 years

 Marko Dmitrovic close to Sevilla FC and Fabián Balbuena of Real Betis

-Also among the top finishers are goalkeepers Gianluigi Donnarumma and Marko Dmitrovic.
+Also among the top ranked are goalkeepers Gianluigi Donnarumma and Marko Dmitrovic.
 The Serbian is close to Sevilla FC and the Italian international has been associated with PSG for weeks.

 The Peruvian central Luis Abram, on the radar of several LaLiga teams, the former Sevilla player Stevan Jovetic or the Paraguayan defender Fabián Balbuena who follows Real Betis are among the players who end their contract this June 30.